strategineer/personal-website/content/blog/2024-10-03/index.md

 “More than I wish, but not many who are as brave as this man you know.”
 {{< /quote >}}

-Able learns about chivalry, and how to exert control on women and become an active part of the patriarchy.
+Able learns from Sir Ravd about chivalry, but also how to exert control over women and become an active part of the patriarchy.

 {{< quote >}}
 I went in, and the woman sat down on a little milking stool in front of Ravd.